 In August 2019, I began as Assistant Professor of English at Arkansas State University.
-I teach courses on British literature from the Romantic period to the present, as well as World literature from 1660 forward.
+I teach courses on Women Writers, British literature from the Romantic period to the present, and World literature from 1660 forward.

 In May 2019, I completed my Ph.D. in the Department of English and Comparative Literature at the University of North Carolina at Chapel Hill.
 My dissertation examined the intersections of religious and poetic identity in nineteenth-century British women’s writing, with particular interest in Romantic-era discourses of enthusiasm, reflection, and feminine restraint.